+Princess Reception

-Princess Reception Following the banquet, candidates will return to the hotel and change into casual attire for a group activity planned by current princess and alternate.
+Following the banquet, candidates will return to the hotel and change into casual attire for a group activity planned by current princess and alternate.

-Wednesday, August 10
+Wednesday, August 9

 Breakfast All candidates are expected to be dressed in professional attire and on time for breakfast.
 Candidate groups will dine with an assigned judge.

+Personal Interview

-Personal Interview Each candidate will have a 12-15 minute individual interview with the judges.
-Interview The judges will be observing how well you communicate, think on your toes, and how well you present yourself.
+Each candidate will have a 12-15 minute individual interview with the judges.

+The judges will be observing how well you communicate, think on your toes, and how well you present yourself.

 Essay Questions Following breakfast, each candidate will have 15 minutes to write answers to 2-3 dairy-related essay questions.
 These answers will be reviewed by the judges in the event of a tie breaker situation.

 Candidate Activities During personal interviews, candidates are encouraged to stay in Salon I for activities planned by current state princess and alternate.

 Lunch This is the final meal before contest judging adjourns.
 Candidate groups will dine with an assigned judge.

 Miss Congeniality ballots should be turned in by the end of lunch.

 Contest Adjourns After lunch, you are free to participate in the other dairy events at the state fairgrounds.

-Contest Adjourns Coronation Ceremony Coronation fairgrounds.
-Be at Multi Media Center of Cattle Barn NO LATER THAN 7:10 P.M. dressed in Coronation fairgrounds.
+Coronation Ceremony

 Be at Multi Media Center of Cattle Barn NO LATER THAN 7:10 P.M. dressed in formal attire.

 Ceremony will begin at 7:30 p.m., typically lasting one hour.
 Candidates will each have an opportunity to introduce herself and the association she represents.
-The Presentation Winner will give her presentation and Miss Congeniality will be Coronation fairgrounds.
-Be at Multi Media Center of Cattle Barn NO LATER THAN 7:10 P.M. dressed in formal attire.
-Ceremony will begin at 7:30 p.m., typically lasting one hour.
-Candidates will each have an opportunity to introduce herself and the association she represents.
 The Presentation Winner will give her presentation and Miss Congeniality will be announced.

-All candidates will be recognized, then the State Alternate and State Princess will
+All candidates will be recognized, then the State Alternate and State Princess will be named.

+The new princess and alternate will represent the dairy industry from orientation session with the new princess and alternate.

+September 1, 2023, through the 2024 Iowa State Fair.

+Following the coronation ceremony, the Program Coordinator will schedule an